 Farm Forestry Assist is a one-off grant for farmers and other land owners for new plantings of radiata pine (Pinus radiata) and maritime pine (Pinus pinaster) for timber production.

-The grant recipient can choose whether to receive $500 to spend on the establishment of the plantation or to receive free radiata pine seedlings to establish the area.
+The grant recipient can receive free radiata pine seedlings to establish the area.
 The exact amount of seedlings per hectare will be determined by the Farm Forestry Officer after inspecting the site.